 The target towns for this project were selected in consultation with stakeholders.
-Key criteria included a high level of vulnerability and needlack of infrastructure and basic services.
-The target sites don't not, therefore, have any similar activities being carried out by other development partners.
+Key criteria included a high level of vulnerability and lack of infrastructure and basic services.
+The target sites don't, have any similar activities being carried out by other development partners.
 UN-Habitat is in regular contact with the relatively small development partner community in Laos and will continue to liaise with other development partners to ensure that, if other activities are to take place in the target area, information-sharing and coordination can take place.

 UN-Habitat will work with national and local government institutions who will provide inkind contributions to the project.
-As well, a Alignments will be made ensured between the project and other ongoing infrastructure developments in the target towns.
+Alignment will be ensured between the project and other ongoing infrastructure developments in the target towns.

 In terms of climate change, there are several other current projects in the country focussing on green and resilient cities, either at national level or in areas other than those targeted for this project.
 Lao PDR has received funding from the Green Climate Fund to strengthen the capacity of the National Designated Authority (MoNRE) and to develop a country programme.
 Ongoing consultations with MoNRE will ensure alignment of this project with the country programme.
 In another initiative, an Urban Low Emissions Development Strategy (Urban LEDS) will be developed in Lao PDR.
 This will deliver emissions reductions and adaptation co-benefits and is a programme of UN-Habitat and ICLEI Local Governments for Sustainability.
 In Oudomxay Province, the World Bank is supporting urban flood risk management, as well as more reliable hydrometeorological services across the country.
-The Global Green Growth Institute (GGGI) an intergovernmental organization founded to support and promote green growtis implementing a green city pilot study in Vientiane in collaboration with its Green Growth Planning & Implementation division.
-The project -is focused focuses on solid waste management in Vientiane.
+The Global Green Growth Institute (GGGI) is implementing a green city pilot study in Vientiane in collaboration with its Green Growth Planning & Implementation division.
+The project focuses on solid waste management in Vientiane.
 UN Environment has proposed a project on Ecosystems and Urban Adaptation in Vientiane and the secondary cities of Savannakhet and Luang Prabang to the Green Climate Fund.
 UN-Habitat is in communication with MoNRE to ensure harmonisation with all other projects.